Using Surveys to Ensure Employee Engagement and Guide Action.

 Why Should an Impact Company Care About Employee Culture?

-Learning how to listen to what employees have to say can be mission critical for any company.
+Learning how to listen to what employees have to say, after you are done with their background checks, can be mission-critical for any company.

 For an impact company where employees are considered key stakeholders the business is responsible for, the value of engagement and a positive work culture has deeper meaning.